×

 Swot Analysis of "Boat Building Exercise: Four Modes of Propulsion" written by Steven C. Wheelwright, Kerry Herman includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Propulsion Canoes facing as an external strategic factors.
 Some of the topics covered in Boat Building Exercise: Four Modes of Propulsion case study are - Strategic Management Strategies, Decision making and Technology & Operations.

-Some of the macro environment factors that can be used to understand the Boat Building Exercise: Four Modes of Propulsion casestudy better are - – increasing commodity prices, digital marketing is dominated by two big players Facebook and Google, customer relationship management is fast transforming because of increasing concerns over data privacy, competitive advantages are harder to sustain because of technology dispersion, cloud computing is disrupting traditional business models, banking and financial system is disrupted by Bitcoin and other crypto currencies, technology disruption, geopolitical disruptions, increasing energy prices, etc
+Some of the macro environment factors that can be used to understand the Boat Building Exercise: Four Modes of Propulsion casestudy better are - – increasing inequality as vast percentage of new income is going to the top 1%, increasing commodity prices, wage bills are increasing, increasing energy prices, digital marketing is dominated by two big players Facebook and Google, cloud computing is disrupting traditional business models, increasing household debt because of falling income levels, customer relationship management is fast transforming because of increasing concerns over data privacy, banking and financial system is disrupted by Bitcoin and other crypto currencies, etc

 12 Hrs